konstantink83/kmp-codelabs/giphy-app-2-en.md

     ): UnitItem
 }
 ```

-То есть из общей логики будет выдаваться `id` для корректного определения diff'а списка с анимированием обновления и `gifUrl` в котором будет url для вывода анимации на UI.
-So, there will be `id` (for proper diff list calculation for UI animation ) and `gifUrl` (this is url for animation output) from shared code.
+So, the shared logic will output `id` for the proper definition of the diff list, with the UI animation for the updating status, and with `gifUrl` - the url for animation output into the UI.

 #### newsFactory -> gifsFactory
-List Factory should be replaced by the following code:
+The list Factory should be replaced with the following code:
 ```kotlin
 val gifsFactory: ListFactory<Gif> = ListFactory(
     listSource = object : ListSource<Gif> {